 It’s time for me to share the rest of my random urban survival tips.
-As I said last week, I thought of most of these on the spot, but they’re all very important.
+As I said last time, these didn’t fit with any other posts, but they’re all important.
 In case you missed it, here’s part 1.

 • Grow high calorie foods.
 When people start their own gardens, they usually like to grow easy foods like squash, tomatoes, cabbage, and other common vegetables.
 The problem is that most of these don’t provide many calories.
 When gardening, try growing high calorie foods like nuts, beans, corn and potatoes.